6 Ways Agencies Fail Their Clients

 Welcome back to B2B Marketing Agency Insights.
 I’m your host, Austin LaRoche.
-Today we’re talking about six ways agencies fail their clients.
+Today, we’re talking about six ways agencies fail their clients.

-So, I hope that this was valuable for you.
-I hope if you’re looking to hire an agency, you can look at some of those different areas, or maybe they’ve fallen short, and then recognize that there are better options out there.
+So, I hope that this was valuable to you.
+I hope if you’re looking to hire an agency, you can look at some of those different areas.
+Or if maybe your agency has fallen short, I hope you can recognize that there are better options out there.
 There are companies that really do care about your growth, your success, and really want to hang their success on your success.
 And that’s ultimately what you’re looking for at the end of the day.

 So thank you again for watching B2B Marketing Agency Insights.
 Again, I’m Austin LaRoche, CEO of ATAK Interactive, saying, “Good luck growing.”

 The 2021 SEO Focus Will Be Google Core Web Vitals

 Choosing a B2B Marketing Agency: Unique Problems Require Unique Solutions

 Every business is unique, and therefore, will have unique problems.
 Led by our CEO Austin LaRoche, today’s B2B Marketing Agency…